Wallet Types: Mobile vs Hardware

 The encrypted data is stored in the system-provided secure storage: Keychain on iOS or Keystore on Android.
 This data is isolated from other apps and protected by the operating system.

 When signing a transaction, the app retrieves and decrypts the private keys, signs the transaction, and immediately erases them from memory.
+The result is that your private key is never stored in the app's cache.

 How Tangem Hardware Wallet works